mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 ### **_Skeleton_**

-* The website will be easy to navigate by having displayed the differet pages and sub menus via the navigation bar.
+* The website will be easy to navigate by having displayed the different pages and sub menus via the navigation bar.
 * The User will be able to search the products by using the search bar present throughout the website.
 * When browsing the products, the products will be shown in a card like style with pictures and minimum information.
 * When clicking on the product's card the product with full information will be shown.